killerwhalee/killerwhalee.com/README.md

-# kaist-world
+# killerwhalee.com

-kaist-world
+killerwhalee.com
 Developed and Maintained by `CHAEMIN LIM`

 ## Introduction

-kaist-world is repository of killerwhalee's personal website.
+Repository where you can see all wierd things I did.
-You can see website available on https://kaist-world.net/
+You can see those things on https://killerwhalee.com/

 ## Contact Us

-If you have problem using my website or want to suggest great idea, feel free to contact us.
+If you have problem using my website or want to suggest great idea, feel free to contact me.

 `killerwhalee@kaist.ac.kr`